ME/CFS & Chronic Illness:

 Griffith Centre for Neuroimmunology: based in Queensland.
-Does ground-breaking research into the biological markers of CFS/ME.
+Does ground-breaking research into the biological markers of ME/CFS.
 Their published papers are well worth reading if you have the time or spoons.
 They have also created the CliniHelp app, a way for chronically ill people to track their symptoms.
-You can donate to support their work (which I do on a monthly basis).
+You can donate to support their work.

-Living with M.E. by Charles Shepherd: a comprehensive overview of CFS/ME by a GP who has suffered from it himself.
+Living with M.E. by Charles Shepherd: a comprehensive overview of ME/CFS by a UK GP who has suffered from it himself.
 It is one of the few books which I have found helpful and representative of my experience with the illness.

 The M.E.
 Association (UK) is full of information and offers a support line.

 In Victoria, Australia, Maurice Blackburn offer a free legal aid service for those with disabilities.
 They also run seminars on your rights as a disabled person.
 Contact them if you are in a legal quandary (such as a battle with Centrelink).

 I have a few vintage diagram patterns uploaded on Flickr.
 You follow the measurements indicated on the diagram, filling in your own measurements, for perfectly-fitted lingerie.
 Click the individual pictures below or browse the album.